-Mango Color Why are mangoes yellow inside?
+Mango colour: Why are mangoes yellow inside?

 A fruit undergoes significant changes when it ripens.